roberto-g-v/final_project_santander/README.md

 # Final Project Santander

-## Santander Analytics
+## Background Santander Analytics
-Our mission is to help Banco Santander identify the customers that will make a transaction and understand their financial health in order to solve the most common challenge on binary classification problems such as: is a customer satisfied?
+Our mission is to help Banco Santander identify from 200000 internal custormers, who will make a transaction based on 200 variables from past behavioral decision.
+We found that a Neuronal Network Machine learning was the best model in this case in order to make an app that solves their most common challenge on classification of variables such as: is a customer satisfied?
 Will a customer buy this product?
 Can a customer pay this loan?
 We will try to surpass the current results comparig different models precision and accuracy.
-With this knowledge Santander will know which products and services might help them achieve their monetary goals.
+With this app Santander will know in advance which products and services might a certain customer want and  help them achieve their monetary goals.

 ## Dataset
 We found a Dataset from Santander that invites Kaggler´s to participate on a competition to identify which customers will make a transaction.
 The dataset contains a train.csv and a test.csv which are anonymized for privacy affairs.
 You can find the dataset on the next link: